shi-rudo/awesome-stock-trading/README.md

 - 🇭🇰 [Hong Kong Stock Exchange (HKEX)](https://www.hkex.com.hk/): One of the largest stock exchanges in Asia, known for attracting international investors due to its strategic location and listing rules.
 - 🇬🇧 [London Stock Exchange (LSE)](https://www.londonstockexchange.com): One of the oldest and most important stock exchanges in the world, with over 3,000 listed companies.
 - 🇪🇺 [Euronext](https://www.euronext.com/en): A pan-European stock exchange operating in several countries, including France, the Netherlands, Belgium, Portugal, and Ireland.
-- 🇩🇪 [Frankfurt Stock Exchange (XETRA)](https://www.deutsche-boerse.com): The largest stock exchange in Germany, operating several marketplaces such as the Frankfurt Stock Exchange.
+- 🇩🇪 [Frankfurt Stock Exchange (XETRA)](https://www.deutsche-boerse.com): The largest stock exchange in Germany owned and operated by Deutsche Börse.